kwhite2/git/lessons.md

 #### Case Three: Syllabi

-Increasingly we see that faculty are sharing their syllabi on GitHub.
-Some are even using GitPages that apply a user-friendly interface to their repository to make it easier to access and navigate for their students.
-This is because Git and GitHub make it easy to make contributors and changes to documents over time visible.
+Increasingly we see that faculty are sharing their syllabi on GitHub (example: [DLCL 204: Digital Humanities Across Borders](https://github.com/quinnanya/dlcl204)).
+Some are even using GitPages that apply a user-friendly interface to their repository to make it easier to access and navigate for their students (example: [Digital History](https://digitalhistory.github.io/)).

-Using Git and GitHub, you could fork that syllabi to your account, and download - or *clone* as Git calls it - it to your local machine to edit.
-After making changes to the files and and reuploading them or *pushing* them to the repo (short for repository) on GitHub, someone else could compare the changes you made and see who the original or additional contributors were.
-They could also decide to continue the chain by copying or forking your version, or decide to return to the original repo and fork that version.
-Both Git and GitHub help with attribution here; tracking who changes and adds what is a key feature of both tools.
+GitHub offers a way of making a course publicly avaiable on the web, and sometimes easier or more intuitive to users than some learning management systems.
+Git helps track the changes over time.

+When the softwares are used together, Git and GitHub also support a collaborative appraoch to syllabi development.
+Copying another's project and modifying and remixing the content to meet your needs is a seamless and transparent process.
+Attribution of specific changes over time is a foundational function of how Git operates; GitHub explicitly renders attribution, making it easy to see who(s) did what.
+This is one of the attractions of using the platform.

+In a practical sense, you could search other syllabi on GitHub, and share yours so it could be searched by others.
+If someone finds a syllabus that includes parts they want to use, they could fork that syllabi to their GitHub account, and download - or *clone* as Git calls it - the files to your local machine and edit it there.
+Any changes could then be *pushed* back to the repository on GitHub, thereby sharing your amendments publicly.
+On GitHub, attribution of who contributed what are transparent.
+Meanwhile, your amended version would be available for others to fork and clone and amend and re-share.

 Even if you were only working with your own self-created syllabus, like we'll do later in this workshop, Git and GitHub can be useful for tracking your changes without the hassle of multiple files.
-From one file, you can use Git to compare your current version with older versions; you can also compare and share these different versions on GitHub.
+From one file, you can use Git to compare your current version with older versions; you can also compare and share these different versions on GitHub if you wanted.

 **Cloning** and **pushing** are proper functionalities of GitHub that describe how you communicate and share files between your local machine and the Internet.
 These are covered more in-depth in a later lesson in this workshop.